jasper-zanjani/notes/docs/Linux/Network.md

 Every packet starts at the top of a chain and is matched rule by rule.
 When a match is found the specified action, called the **target**, is triggered: i.e. "DROP" or "ACCEPT".

-There are five builtin netfilter chains, though user-defined chains are also possible:

-- **INPUT** used for filtering incoming packets where the host itself is the destination packet.
-- **OUTPUT** for outgoing packets, where the host is the source of the packet.
-- **FORWARD** for filtering routed packets, where the host is router.
-- **PREROUTING** used for DNAT or port forwarding
-- **POSTROUTING** used for SNAT

-Netfilter tables

-- **filter** default
-- **nat** for SNAT and DNAT
-- **mangle** for packet alteration
-- **raw** used only to mark packets that should not be handled by the connection tracking system using the NOTRACK target

 | Tables | INPUT     | OUTPUT    | FORWARD   | PREROUTING | POSTROUTING |
 | ------ | --------- | --------- | --------- | ---------- | ----------- |
 | filter | ✔&#xfe0f; | ✔&#xfe0f; | ✔&#xfe0f; |            |